Board of Directors

 Connie has testified before government bodies, lectured at universities and conferences, and made appearances on television and radio.
 Connie’s accolades include “Woman of the Year” in Assemblyman Bob Blumenfield’s district, and a Lifetime Achievement and Meritorious Service for Autism from Senate Pro Tem Darryl Steinberg.
 Connie and her husband, Harvey, recently received a commendation from the California State Senate for their contribution to advancing the rights of people with developmental disabilities.

-As current co-chair of the Government Relations Committee for the Autism Society of Los Angeles, she helped lead the successful effort in California to enact Self-Determination legislation that was signed in October 2013 by Governor Brown.
+As former co-chair of the Government Relations Committee for the Autism Society of Los Angeles, she helped lead the successful effort in California to enact Self-Determination legislation that was signed in October 2013 by Governor Brown.

 Alison Morantz moved to California in 2004 to join the faculty of Stanford Law School, where she directs the Stanford Intellectual and Developmental Disabilities Law and Policy Project (SIDDLAPP), and teaches contracts, employment law, and mental health law.
 Her son, who has autism and serious mental illness, lives in the community after spending years receiving treatment away from home.
 Despite the complexity of his condition, he enjoys considerable day-to-day autonomy, has free access to the outdoors, and sees his family frequently.

 Alison and her husband were founding members of the Parent Advisory Board of the Stanford Autism Center.
 They continue to advocate for their son and other individuals with developmental disabilities, especially those with co-occurring mental illness.

-Carolyn Tellalian is a mom to three children: Ryan, 36; Marisa, 31; and Vana, 29.
+Carolyn Tellalian is a mom to three adult children: Ryan, Marisa, and Vana.
 Shortly after Marisa’s birth, Carolyn became involved in organizing community resources surrounding the Down syndrome and disability community in Tulare and Fresno County.
-Carolyn collaborated with another mom, Michelle Smith, to design, fund and launch the post-secondary education program Wayfinders at Fresno State.
+Carolyn collaborated with another mom to design, fund and launch the post-secondary education Wayfinders Program at Fresno State.